IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 ``/api/access/datafile/$id/metadata/ddi``

-In its basic form the verb above returns a DDI fragment that describes the file and the data variables in it.
+In its basic form this command returns a DDI fragment that describes the file and the data variables in it.

 The DDI returned will only have two top-level sections: